Wake Forest Demon Deacons: Football

 Wake Forest's football team was ranked in the Top 25 in the nation by the AP Poll during most of the 2006 season.
 They won the 2006 ACC Atlantic Division Title and the 2006 ACC Conference Championship by defeating the Georgia Tech Yellow Jackets 9–6 on December 2 in the ACC Championship Game in Jacksonville, Florida.
 The win sent Wake Forest to the Orange Bowl to play Big East champion Louisville, where they lost to the Cardinals.
 This made Wake Forest the smallest school to ever compete in the Bowl Championship Series.
 Of all schools that play Division I FBS football, only Rice and Tulsa have smaller undergraduate enrollments, and Wake has the smallest undergraduate enrollment of any school in the Power Five conferences.

 For his part in the record-setting season, coach Jim Grobe was unanimously selected ACC Coach of the Year, and handily won the AP Coach of the Year award several weeks later.
 Coach Grobe signed a ten-year contract in 2007.

 Wake Forest followed its success in 2006 with another excellent year and finished the regular season with a record of 8 wins and 4 losses.
 During the season, the Demon Deacons were briefly ranked in the Top 25.
 Their success throughout the year earned Wake Forest an invitation to the Meineke Car Care Bowl in Charlotte, North Carolina.
 Played on December 29 in the Bank of America stadium (home of the Carolina Panthers) the Demon Deacons defeated the Connecticut Huskies 24–10.

-Wake Forest plays its home football games at BB&T Field (formerly Groves Stadium).
+Wake Forest plays its home football games at Allegacy Federal Credit Union Stadium (formerly Groves Stadium).